Sante Kimes

 Sante Kimes (née Singhrs; July 24, 1934 – May 19, 2014), also known as the Dragon Lady, was an American murderer, con artist, robber, fraudster, serial arsonist and suspected serial killer.
-Her decades-long crime spree – including throughout her marriage to her second husband, millionaire Kenneth Kimes Sr. – ended with her arrest for the 1998 murder of Irene Silverman in New York City.
-Many of these crimes were committed with the assistance of her son, Kenneth Kimes Jr. Both were tried and convicted together on 118 charges, including the murder of Silverman.
+Her decades-long crime spree – including throughout her marriage to her second husband, millionaire Kenneth Kimes Sr. – was briefly paused starting in 1985 when she served three years in prison on a conviction of slavery, and eventually ended with her arrest for the 1998 murder of Irene Silverman in New York City.
+Many of these crimes were committed with the assistance of her son, Kenneth Kimes Jr. In 2000, both were tried and convicted together on 118 charges, including the murder of Silverman.

-Kenneth Jr. made a plea deal in the 1998 murder of David Kazdin in Los Angeles, agreeing to testify against his mother in exchange for neither facing the death penalty.
+In 2004, Kenneth Jr. made a plea deal in the 1998 murder of David Kazdin in Los Angeles, agreeing to testify against his mother in exchange for neither facing the death penalty.
 Sante was subsequently convicted of the Kazdin murder.
 The pair were also suspected of but never charged in a third murder in the Bahamas, to which Kenneth Jr. later confessed.
 Sante also admitted to her son that she murdered the partner in one of her arsons, Elmer Ambrose Holmgren, who had disappeared in Costa Rica; no charges were brought in this crime.

 Early life and criminal history

-Sante Kimes was born Sante Louise Singhrs in Oklahoma City, Oklahoma, on July 24, 1934, the third of four children born to Illinois native Mary Gertrude (née Van Horn; 1897–1969) and herbalist Prama Mahendra "Doc" Singhrs (1889–1940).
-Sante's father had emigrated from the Indian city of Punjab by way of Canada.
+Sante Kimes was born Sante Louise Singhrs in Oklahoma City, Oklahoma, on July 24, 1934, the third of four children born to Illinois native of Dutch ancestry Mary Gertrude (née Van Horn; 1897–1969) and herbalist Prama Mahendra "Doc" Singhrs (1889–1940).
+Sante's father had emigrated from the Indian region of Punjab by way of Canada.
 She had three siblings: an older brother and sister, and one younger sister.
 As a teenager, Sante would go by the name "Sandra."

 Sante would later falsely claim that her father left the family when she was three years old and that her mother became a prostitute.
 In reality, Sante's father died from heart disease when she was five years old.
 According to her younger sister, Retha, Sante had an incestuous relationship with their brother, Carl (Karam), and was a pyromaniac who held lit matches underneath Retha's fingers against her will.
 As a child, Sante would tie up the goats and dogs on her family's farm and use hatpins to mutilate and torture them.

 When she was a teenager, Sante moved with her mother and younger sister to Los Angeles.
 There she was allegedly adopted by Edwin and Mary Chambers, along with another boy.
 She moved with her new family to Carson City, Nevada, where she graduated from Carson High School in 1952.
 At school, Sante earned a reputation as a bully who frequently belittled and intimidated younger students.

 In 1956, Sante reunited with a former boyfriend from high school, Edward Walker.
 They married the following year and had one son, Kent Walker.
 After a 1961 shoplifting conviction in Sacramento, Sante separated and reconciled intermittently with Walker, but their divorce was not finalized until 1969.